shrusred/CensusInsights/README.md

 ## Insert data into tables(DO NOT RUN THESE WITHOUT SUCCESSFUL COMPLETION OF ABOVE COMMANDS)

-AFTER RUNNING COMMANDS 1-21 FROM ABOVE, RUN THE FOLLOWING INSERT COMMANDS IN ORDER FROM 1 TO 5.
-NOTE: THE 3rd INSERT COMMAND HAS 2 PARTS- a and b
+After running commands 1-21 from above, run the following insert commands in order from 1 to 5.
+NOTE: the 3rd insert command has 2 parts- a and b

 ### 1.GEO table inserts